Sapsuk River Camp - Alaska Peninsula

 Methods: Fly fishing only.
 Anglers mostly wade fish.

 Boats: The Camp employs 16 -17 ft. boats with 60 HP and 40 HP Yamaha motors for accessing fishing areas.
-Three anglers per boat and guide.
+Two anglers per boat and guide.

+King Salmon Season: The king season runs from mid-June to mid-July.
+Two anglers per guide.
 Chrome-bright kings come straight out of the Bering Sea and onto the end of your line.
-Anglers can expect to catch between two and eight kings per day.
-Catch-and-release king fishery.
+Anglers can expect to catch between 2-8 kings per day.
+Catch-and-release only for kings.
 July and August are Grand Slam Season.
 The Sapsuk River is one of the best places in the world to catch all five species of Pacific salmon on the fly for the coveted Alaskan Salmon Grand Slam.

 Silver Salmon Season: Mid-August to Mid-September.
-These silvers love pollywogs.
-The Sapsuk River is regarded as one of the very best silver streams on the Alaskan Peninsula.
+Two anglers per guide.
+Silvers eagerly take topwater flies—especially pollywogs.
+The Sapsuk River is one of the very best silver streams on the Alaskan Peninsula.

-Possession: Total catch-and-release on kings.
-Can keep one daily limit on silvers.
+Possession: Possession: Keep one daily limit of silvers.

 - Guy Schoenborn